"In the 1960s, I was a young boy selling shoes in the wet markets of Batu Gajah, a small mining town in Perak, Malaysia.

 In the end, we realised that the old fashioned way worked best.

-So we found a spot in the friendly neighbourhood of Katong, and set up a little shop called Footkaki.
+So we found a spot in the friendly neighbourhood of Katong, and set up our little shop on a shoestring budget.

 With your support, I hope that Footkaki will grow to become everybody’s favourite personal shoe fitting and feet care shop.
 As a small family business, It is not easy – we just don’t have the same resources as bigger businesses.
 However, the smiles of satisfied Kakis keeps us going.